colll78/cardano-lightning/docs/adrs/minimal-state.md

 If the amount appearing in respective squashes are equal then we use the left argument.
 In practice, a partner should only sign and accept monotonically increasing snapshots.
 That is, in which the squash amounts are increasing.

+Once a cheque is included in a snapshot, it is accounted for.
+It is unsafe for a partner to accept an accounted for cheque, since it cannot be used in a settle.

 ##### Signing snapshots